-These media sources are moderately to strongly biased toward conservative causes through story selection and/or political affiliation.
+These media sources are moderate to strongly biased toward conservative causes through story selection and/or political affiliation.
 They may utilize strong loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes), publish misleading reports and omit reporting of information that may damage conservative causes.
 Some sources in this category may be untrustworthy.
 See all Right Bias sources.

 Factual Reporting: MIXED

-The Christian Coalition of America (CCA) previously called the Christian Coalition is a Conservative Christian advocacy group originally founded by Pat Robertson in 1989.
+The Christian Coalition of America (CCA), previously called the Christian Coalition, is a Conservative Christian advocacy group originally founded by Pat Robertson in 1989.
 He resigned in 2001.
 In 1997, Donald P. Hodel was named president.
 After losing its tax-exempt status, the Christian Coalition of Texas rebranded as the Christian Coalition of America.

-The Christian Coalition of America (CCA) states its mission as to provide “critical education and political training to the pro-family community in order to challenge and equip individuals and churches to make a difference at all levels of government.”
+The Christian Coalition of America (CCA) states its mission as to provide “critical education and political training to the pro-family community to challenge and equip individuals and churches to make a difference at all levels of government.”

-Read our profile on United States government and media.
+Read our profile on the United States government and media.

 Funded by / Ownership

-According to the Right Biased and factually mixed World Magazine “From 2007 to 2014 it collected at least $3.4 million from groups identified with environmentalism or leftist politics: the Green Tech Action Fund, the National Wildlife Federation Action Fund, and the Energy, Hewlett, Marisla, and Rockefeller foundations.”
+According to the Right Biased and factually mixed World Magazine, “From 2007 to 2014, it collected at least $3.4 million from groups identified with environmentalism or leftist politics: the Green Tech Action Fund, the National Wildlife Federation Action Fund, and the Energy, Hewlett, Marisla, and Rockefeller foundations.”
 We cannot verify this information as fact.

 Analysis / Bias

 In review, the CCA publishes news stories favorable to the Republican party on their Capitol Hill Update section, such as this: Senator Ted Cruz Issues Statement on Iran’s JCPOA Violation.
-They also republish news stories from credible right leaning sources such as The Federalist: Rep. Chip Roy Rolls Out Healthcare Freedom and occasionally Questionable sources such as CNS News.
+They also republish news stories from mixed factual right-leaning sources such as The Federalist: Rep. Chip Roy Rolls Out Healthcare Freedom and occasionally Questionable sources such as CNS News.

-When it comes to the science of Climate Change, CCA sends conflicting messages.
+Regarding the science of Climate Change, CCA sends conflicting messages.
 For example, they state as part of their platform on energy independence, “We believe that we can better ensure our national security and strengthen our economy at the same time by developing American energy resources and investing in clean, renewable energy technologies that create American jobs.”
 However, this statement seems to be at odds with their position on climate change.